 “The needle insertion itself can cause a small muscle contraction, which is what breaks up the knots and releases the tension in the muscle,” Elliot said.

 The needle targets those tight muscles that have palpable trigger points that can cause dysfunction and referred pain that lead to headaches and tension.

 Diet and exercise

 This seems to be the answer to an abundance of problems, but I would be remiss not to mention diet and exercise.

 I understand the convenience of fast food and the financial benefit of spending less at the grocery store by getting items that are packaged and ready to eat (or ready to microwave), but a lot of those items have preservatives and additives in them.
-Though some have been deemed safe by the Federal Drug Administration, some studies have shown that many others are not only linked to cancer, but can trigger migraines.
+Though some have been deemed safe by the Federal Drug Administration, some studies have shown that many others can trigger migraines.
 Migraine-sufferer or not, eating fresh food will always promote a healthier lifestyle.

 Plain and simple: Exercise.
 According to the American Migraine Foundation, the body releases endorphins when you exercise, and those endorphins are the body's natural painkillers.
 Exercise can also help to reduce stress, which can aid in lack of sleep -- both things that can trigger a migraine.

 I know what most people's first thought is: That is financially unrealistic.
 But some insurance companies will actually cover this.
 When injected, Botox enters the nerve endings and blocks the release of chemicals involved in pain transmission, according to the American Migraine Foundation, preventing the activation of pain networks in the brain.
 I have heard praises from so many people about this remedy for migraines.
 It's definitely worth a call to your insurance company.